renduples/restapi/README.md

 This application uses the Slim PHP Framework with PSR-7 and PHP-DI autowire container implementation.
 See: https://php-di.org/

 For this implementation we opted for fine grained control with on the wire caching between the Web Server(s) and the MySQL Server(s) with proxySQL.
-This allows us to scale to 100K+ connections across thousands of servers and simplifies performance monitoring, caching and security.
+This allows us to scale to 100K+ connections across hundreds of servers and simplified performance monitoring, caching and security.
 See https://proxysql.com/

 ## Documentation: https://www.slimframework.com/